 Image credit: Corella | Instagram

-An intimate bistro with a thing for native ingredients, Corella is the sort of wine bar-turned-restaurant that suits most diners' wants and needs.
-Explore Australian ingredients like lemon myrtle (perhaps in a ponzu, served over a scallop with pickled chilli), desert lime and...
-Vegemite—whipped into the cultured butter served with your saltbush focaccia.
+An intimate bistro with a thing for native ingredients, Corella is the sort of wine bar-turned-restaurant that suits most Canberrans' wants and needs.
+Explore Australian ingredients like lemon myrtle (perhaps in a vinegar, served over an Appellation oyster with finger lime), Wagyu tartare plated next to salt and vinegar onion rings and… Vegemite—whipped into the cultured butter served with your saltbush focaccia.

 Wilma